 Great cities take great neighborhoods.

-We in Farmington have always prided ourselves on being a neighborhood community.
-So when we talk of progress, we owe it to ourselves to make sure that all our residents—across the city—are included in that vision, with investments like roads, trees, water mains, sidewalks, and broadband.
+We in Farmington have always prided ourselves on our great neighborhoods.
+So when we talk of progress, we owe it to ourselves to make sure that all our residents — in neighborhoods across the city — are prioritized in that vision, with investments like roads, trees, water mains, sidewalks, and broadband.